-A rural Northumberland community initiative has taken its first steps to investigate the potential for a major renewable heat scheme to reduce its reliance on fossil fuels, which would make it one of the first community owned schemes of its kind in the region, and one of the largest in the UK.
+A rural Northumberland community initiative, funded by the North East Combined Authority, has taken its first steps to investigate the potential for a major renewable heat scheme to reduce its reliance on fossil fuels, which would make it one of the first community owned schemes of its kind in the region, and one of the largest in the UK.

 The Haydon Bridge District Heating project - delivered in partnership by Haydon Bridge Net Zero Group, Community Action Northumberland (CAN), the Rural Design Centre and Reheat - has been established to explore the feasibility of a district heat network that utilises renewable energy technology to significantly lower the carbon footprint of homes and businesses in the village.